rubac/panel_conditioning_JRSSA/README.md

-Code for data preparation and analysis of "Participating in a panel survey changes respondents’ labour market behaviour" (R. Bach and S. Eckman, forthcoming in Journal of the Royal Statistical Society, Series A: Statistics in Society, https://doi.org/10.1111/rssa.12367)
+Code for data preparation and analysis of "Participating in a panel survey changes respondents’ labour market behaviour" (R. Bach and S. Eckman, Journal of the Royal Statistical Society, Series A: Statistics in Society, https://doi.org/10.1111/rssa.12367)